gnodipac886/MatebookXPro-hackintosh/README.md

 	1. In order to setup WiFi, please run my wifiLaunch.command script, this saves your password into the kext
 	2. After the initial setup, you can just run loadWiFi.sh script
 	3. Whenever you want to connect to a different WiFi, please run wifiLaunch.command again
+	> I am able to get 70+ mbps on my 100 mbps plan
 - for more information about this update, please check out [profzei's repo](https://github.com/profzei/Matebook-X-Pro-2018), even though his repo is based off of mine, he has done tremendous amounts of work on his own to cover for the time that I've been absent.
 He's done lots of backend work to make this laptop run smoother.
 Please drop him a star on his repo if you have the chance!
 - I've been working OC support, will come back soon!
 But first, I've got a summer internship :) wish me luck!